-The project will consist of a commercial/industrial development encompassing approximately 45 acres of currently undeveloped land.
-It should be noted that the project is in the extreme early stages of development and the actual types, sizes and locations of proposed infrastructure has not been provided.
-Therefore, the recommendations provided should be considered preliminary in nature.
+The project will consist of a commercial/industrial development encompassing approximately 46 acres of currently undeveloped land.
+It should be noted that the project is in the very preliminary stages of development and the actual types, sizes and locations of proposed infrastructure has not been provided.
+Therefore, the recommendations provided should be considered general in nature.
 For final recommendations to be provided, additional borings will need to be performed.

 The preliminary recommendations presented in this report are based on the subsurface materials encountered in the limited number of borings performed.
-SITE Engineering will not be responsible for the implementation of the recommendations presented in this report if not given the opportunity to provide a thorough investigation once the development plans are more complete.
+SITE Engineering will not be responsible for the implementation of the recommendations presented in this report if not given the opportunity to provide additional borings once the development plans are more complete.